Stefan Babović

 Stefan Babović (Стефан Бабовић; born 7 January 1987) is a Serbian former professional footballer who played as a deep-lying playmaker.
-He is the current chief operations officer (COO) of Victoria Group.
+He is the current (CEO) of Fashion Company.

 During his footballing career, Babović represented seven clubs, most notably Partizan with 157 appearances and 26 goals across all competitions in three separate spells.
 He also played abroad in France, the Netherlands, and Spain.

 After representing his country at all youth levels, Babović made his full international debut for Serbia in late 2007.
 He earned three more caps the following year, his last national team appearances at only 21 years of age.

+Business career

+In January 2023, Babović was appointed Chief Executive Officer of Fashion Company.
+In this role, he is responsible for managing the company's operations and implementing its strategic objectives across Southeast European markets.

+The company represents more than 80 international fashion brands and operates across several regional markets.
+At Fashion Company, Babović is involved in business development activities and the expansion of the company's retail network in Serbia and the region.